alevosia/typescript-project-template/README.md

     Project Template
 </p>
 <p align="center">
-    Pre-configured TypeScript project that includes ESLint and Prettier
+    Pre-configured, configurable TypeScript project that includes ESLint and Prettier
 </p>

 ## Description

 This template configures ESLint as both the linter and formatter.
 However, code that doesn't follow the Prettier configuration will appear as ESLint errors and will be fixed by ESLint.

+Feel free to configure `.prettierrc` based on your preferences.

 ## How To Use